-Singapore Employment Pass: A Quick Guide and Update 2019
+Singapore Employment Pass: A Quick Guide & Update 2020

 The Singapore Employment Pass (EP) is a work visa that allows foreign professionals with an opportunity to work in Singapore in certain specialized, managerial or executive positions.
 Generally speaking, it is one of the 3 types of professional work passes where employers are not required to hire any local staff before the Singapore Employment Pass visa can be approved.